livewire/livewire/docs/pagination.md

 ## Modifying the default pagination views

-If you wish to modify Livewire's pagination views to fit your application's style, you can do so by *publishing* them using the following command:
+If you want to modify Livewire's pagination views to fit your application's style, you can do so by *publishing* them using the following command:

 ```shell
 php artisan livewire:publish --pagination
 ```

-After running this command, the following four files will be inserted into `resources/views/vendor/livewire`:
+After running this command, the following four files will be inserted into the `resources/views/vendor/livewire` directory:

 | View file name        | Description                               |
 |-----------------|-------------------------------------------|